-Ifosfamide is a cancer (antineoplastic) medication.
-Ifosfamide interferes with the growth of cancer cells and slows their growth and spread in the body.
+Ifosfamide is a cancer medication that interferes with the growth and spread of cancer cells in the body.

-Ifosfamide may also be used for purposes other than those listed in this medication guide.
+Ifosfamide may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about Ifex (ifosfamide)?

 You should not receive ifosfamide if you have a medical condition that causes urination problems (such as an enlarged prostate).